Unity-X/FixMath/README.md

 # FixMath
-A fixed-point math library similar to unity.mathematics
+A fixed-point math library similar to unity.mathematics.
+Part of the Unity-X project, this repository welcomes any contribution.